kmecpp/Spark/README.md

 # Spark
-A simple interpreted programming language written in Java
+A simple programming language written in Java